jupytercon/jupytercon2025-developingextensions/03-vocabulary.md

 [See the official docs for more!](https://jupyter-server.readthedocs.io/en/stable/developers/extensions.html)

 Frontend extension
-: An extension which adds functionality that executes solely in the browser and interact with existing JupyterLab frontend components.
+: An extension which modifies the user interface and/or adds functionality that executes solely in the browser, and interacts with existing JupyterLab frontend components.
 This includes themes, UI elements, viewers, code editors, and more.
 They are built with [Lumino](https://lumino.readthedocs.io/en/latest/) and/or
 [React](https://react.dev/learn) components.